infracost/docs/docs/getting_started.md

 ## Usage methods

 Infracost can be run with different options depending on the use-case.
 As mentioned in the [FAQ](/docs/faq), you can run Infracost in your Terraform directories without worrying about security or privacy issues as no cloud credentials, secrets, tags or Terraform resource identifiers are sent to the open-source [Cloud Pricing API](https://github.com/infracost/cloud-pricing-api).
 Infracost does not make any changes to your Terraform state or cloud resources.
+The Cloud Pricing API does not become aware of your cloud spend; it returns price points to the CLI so calculations can be done on your machine.

 ### Configuration file